 Augmented reality's business applications

 "The retail space has dipped their toe in AR briefly.
-For instance, Ikea used AR so customers could see how a couch would look in their living room, or if that color rug would work with their room design," Joe Arcuri, director of product and user experience at Overit, said. "[The technology] could also be applied to the construction industry.
+For instance, Ikea used AR so customers could see how a couch would look in their living room, or if that color rug would work with their room design," Joe Arcuri, director of design and user experience at Overit, said. "[The technology] could also be applied to the construction industry.
 How cool would it be to see what a future house will look like on a plot of land, or how a deck or addition could look within the current environment?"

 James Kovach, senior vice president of business development for AR company CrowdOptic, said many of their clients in the healthcare and athletic industries are already taking advantage of augmented reality in order to bring important data – like a doctor monitoring patient's blood pressure or a football coach analyzing a player's acceleration – into one, easy to access space.